AriFordsham/GHCWiki/commentary/g-so-c-cabal-nix.md

 The second, orthogonal, problem is that it is possible to install two packages and then load them both in GHCi and find that you get type errors when composing things defined in the two different packages.
 Effectively you cannot use these two particular installed packages together.
-The fundamental problem is that developers expect to be able to use combinations of their installed packages together, but the package tools do not enforce consistency of the developer&rsquo;s environment.
+The fundamental problem is that developers expect to be able to use combinations of their installed packages together, but the package tools do not enforce consistency of the developer's environment.

 # Goals